Telstra vs Optus vs Vodafone coverage

 Brodie Fogg

 Then there are the MVNOs and their coverage.
-If you find that you do need access to the Telstra network, you could easily find yourself a viable budget alternative with one of the many providers that use Telstra's wholesale network, such as ALDI Mobile and Woolworths Mobile, which covers around 98.8% of the population.
+If you find that you do need access to the Telstra network, you could easily find yourself a viable budget alternative to the network with the best mobile coverage in one of the many providers that use Telstra's wholesale network, such as ALDI Mobile and Woolworths Mobile, which covers around 98.8% of the population.

 There are a few steps you can (and should) take before committing to a new network if you're struggling to get coverage or merely looking to switch to a more affordable provider.